SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to

 The model complexity index ($\gamma$) assesses the simplicity of the identified equations based on the number of active terms.
-A lower $\gamma$ value signifies a more parsimonious model, potentially easier to interpret and generalizable.
-If the true mathematical equation describing the dynamics is known, the model complexity index could also be used to compare the complexity of the identified and true models allowing us to navigate the trade-off between accuracy and interpretability for more informative and reliable models.
-By considering model complexity with other metrics, we can ensure that the predicted model captures the essence of the system dynamics while remaining readily interpretable.
+A lower $\gamma$ value signifies a more parsimonious model, potentially easier to interpret and generalize.
+If the true mathematical equation describing the dynamics is known, the model complexity index could also be used to compare the complexity of the identified and true models, allowing us to navigate the trade-off between accuracy and interpretability for more informative and reliable models.
+By considering model complexity with other metrics, we can ensure that the predicted model captures the essence of the system dynamics while remaining interpretable.

-The Coefficient Error Index (CEI) evaluates the accuracy of the estimated coefficients, reflecting the model's fidelity to the underlying system.
-The CEI is calculated as the Mean Absolute Error (MAE) between the predicted coefficients and the true coefficients of the known dynamical model.
-Mathematically, the CEI is defined as:
+The coefficient mean absolute error (MAE) evaluates how closely the learned coefficients match the true coefficients.
+It is computed as the average absolute difference between the predicted coefficients and the true coefficients.
+We chose MAE over other metrics such as L-infinity norm to emphasize interpretability and robustness.
+While the L-infinity norm is useful for identifying the single worst-case deviation, it can be dominated by a single outlier and does not reflect the model's global accuracy across all coefficients.
+In contrast, MAE provides a clear indication of the average deviation per term and is less influenced by outliers, which is desirable in sparse models where most terms are zero and a few incorrect activations can otherwise dominate the score.
+Mathematically, the coefficient MAE is defined as:

-Here, $K$ is the number of dynamical equations, $C$ represents the number of different candidate functions for each equation, $\boldsymbol{\xi}_{k,c}$ denotes the $c^th$ predicted coefficient for the $k^{th}$ equation, and $\widehat{\boldsymbol{\xi}}_{k,c}$ signifies the same thing but for true coefficient.
-A lower CEI value indicates a closer match between the predicted and true coefficients, implying higher accuracy for the predicted dynamical model.
-Conversely, a higher CEI value suggests a larger discrepancy between the predicted and true values, signifying a potentially less accurate coefficient prediction.
-It should be noted that this method requires the availability of true coefficients.
-When the underlying governing equations are not readily available, alternative references such as values obtained from established physical laws or high-fidelity simulations could be employed.
+where $K$ is the number of dynamical equations, $C$ represents the number of possible candidate functions for each equation, $\boldsymbol{\xi}_{k,c}$ denotes the $c^{th}$ predicted coefficient for the $k^{th}$ equation, and $\widehat{\boldsymbol{\xi}}_{k,c}$ signifies the true coefficient.
+A lower coefficient MAE value indicates a closer match between the predicted and true coefficients, implying higher accuracy for the predicted dynamical model.
+Conversely, a higher coefficient MAE value suggests a larger discrepancy between the predicted and true values, signifying a potentially less accurate coefficient prediction.
+This method requires the availability of true coefficients.
+When the underlying governing equations are not readily available, alternative references such as values obtained from established physical laws or high-fidelity simulations can be employed.